 11:25-11:30 am / 2:55-3:00 pm

 We have an incredible teaching team!
 Two teachers work each day on a rotating basis to provide an exceptional level of instruction to our students.
 Their love of teaching and dedication to our children shows in everything they do.
-Not only have all of them been on our teaching staff for between 10 and 15 years, but all of them have children who attended the school.
+Not only do we have an enthusiastic, creative and caring set of teachers, but all of them have children who attended the school.
 Needless to say, they are tremendously experienced and committed to Sutterville!

-Mrs. Ruffaine and Mrs. Jones have each been a part of the Sutterville teaching team for more than 10 years.
-After earning bachelor’s degrees, they have both gone on to continue their schooling with early education classes.
+Mrs. Ruffaine has been a part of the Sutterville teaching team for more than 10 years.
+After earning her bachelor degree, she has gone on to continue her schooling with early education classes.

 Our Sutterville teachers are part of the Race to the Top Pilot-Early Learning Challenge (RTT-ELC).
 RTT-ELC is a three-year pilot program designed to improve early learning systems and ensure children are ready to succeed in kindergarten.